danielcornock/danielcornock/README.md

 ### Hi there 👋

-I'm currently a senior front-end developer working [@crowdcomms](https://github.com/crowdcomms).
+I'm currently the front end & product lead at [@crowdcomms](https://github.com/crowdcomms).

 I specialise in Angular and TypeScript, with a keen interest in front end architecture and unit testing.